saucelabs/forwarder/docs/content/cli/forwarder_run.md

 - name; to set the header to empty value
 - -name to remove the header
 - -name* to remove headers by prefix
+- %name to disable header name canonicalization for particular header name

 The header name will be normalized to canonical form.
 The header value should not contain any newlines or carriage returns.